amir-jafari/Cloud-Computing/Deep-Learning-Kit-Installation/Shell-Script-Installation/Ubuntu-24.04/V2/Readme.md

 ```
 import torchvision
 ```
-if you did not get any error, then exit out from python by exit().
+if you did not get any error then exit out from python by exit().